jaro6946/MultiPDF/README.md

+Welcome to the README, like the wiki, but without pictures!

 MultiPDF Version 1.0

 This Python project allows you to fill PDFs that have fillable fields using an excel spreadsheet, a function know as mail merging.
 If you need to fill 20 PDFs with different information from a spreadsheet, this module should work with some stipulations.
 It will create the the individual pdfs and one combined pdf for easy printing.